vnedyalk0v/react-simple-maps/README.md

 > **🍴 This is a modernized fork** of the original [react-simple-maps](https://github.com/zcreativelabs/react-simple-maps) by Richard Zimerman, enhanced with full TypeScript support, React 19 compatibility, and modern development practices by [Georgi Nedyalkov](mailto:vnedyalk0v@proton.me).

-**✨ Version 3.1.0 Features:**
+**✨ Version 1.0.0 Features:**

 - 🔒 **Zero Security Vulnerabilities** - Completely secure dependencies
 - 📝 **Full TypeScript Support** - Strict typing with comprehensive type definitions
-- ⚛️ **React 19 Compatible** - Works with React 16.8+ through React 19
+- ⚛️ **React 19+ Exclusive** - Built exclusively for React 19+ with cutting-edge features
 - 🚀 **Modern Build System** - ESM, CJS, and UMD builds with tree-shaking
-- 🧪 **Comprehensive Testing** - 93% test coverage with 132 tests
+- 🧪 **Comprehensive Testing** - 100% test coverage with 159 tests
 - 📦 **Optimized Bundle** - Smaller bundle size with better performance

 Read the [docs](https://www.react-simple-maps.io/docs/getting-started/), or check out the [examples](https://www.react-simple-maps.io/examples/).

-## Why react-simple-maps?
+## Why react19-simple-maps?

-`react-simple-maps` aims to make working with SVG maps in React easier.
+`react19-simple-maps` aims to make working with SVG maps in React easier.
 It handles tasks such as panning, zooming and simple rendering optimization, and takes advantage of parts of [d3-geo](https://github.com/d3/d3-geo) and topojson-client instead of relying on the entire d3 library.

-Since `react-simple-maps` leaves DOM work to React, it can also easily be used with other libraries, such as [react-spring](https://github.com/react-spring/react-spring) and [react-annotation](https://github.com/susielu/react-annotation/).
+Since `react19-simple-maps` leaves DOM work to React, it can also easily be used with other libraries, such as [react-spring](https://github.com/react-spring/react-spring) and [react-annotation](https://github.com/susielu/react-annotation/).

 **Key Benefits:**